calper-ql/NCCNN/README.md

 ### Actual Data Sets used:

-[Berkeley DeepDrive](http://bdd-data.berkeley.edu/) : must create a log in to be able to download the data set
+[Berkeley DeepDrive](http://bdd-data.berkeley.edu/) *Must create a log in to be able to download the data set*

 Once the data set is downloaded to your local machine, place the images and labels from the download into the bdd100k directory.